The Liverpool Street to Shenfield Route AM6 (Class 306) Stock

 A five lamp route indicator was positioned below the offside window on the front.
 Different corner lamp combinations indicated different destinations, whilst a central red light acted as a rear light.

-Actual construction of the cars began after 1945, and the first deliveries were made in March 1949.
+There is some evidence that six of the units were built before the start of World War 2.
+These were stored in the Midlands without traction motors, generator sets or other electrical equipment; and painted blue and cream.
+This livery was re-discovered when Unit 06 was damaged in a collision in Ilford Car Sheds.
+Construction of the remaining cars began after 1945, and the first deliveries were made in March 1949.
+The post-War copper shortage was such that many units were delivered without traction motors, and these were retro-fitted at Ilford.
 The intermediate trailers were intended to have both first and third class accommodation.
 However, the Ministry of War Transport abolished all first class transport on suburban London services in 1941, and the trailers were built with only third class.
 The Glossop driving trailers had a door between the cab and passenger saloon.
 This was omitted from the Shenfield driving trailers, to allow extra seats to be fitted for the busy Liverpool Street services.

 British Rail switched from the 1500V DC standard to a mixed 25KV AC and 6.25KV AC system during the mid-1950s.
 The lower 6.25KV was intended for sections with low clearances.
 By splitting the onboard transformer into four equal sections, it was simple to switch between the two different input voltages.
 The Shenfield line was converted to the dual AC system between 4th and 6th November 1960.
 The ex-LNER Shenfield stock was also converted to use the new AC system, and continued to operate the Liverpool Street to Shenfield line and its extension to Chelmsford.
 The conversion required the fitting of a transformer and a germanium rectifier.
 The power cars had insufficient space, so these were fitted beneath the intermediate trailer.
 This required the movement of the pantograph from the power car to the intermediate trailer.
 Stone-Faiveley pantographs also replaced the original diamond pantographs.
 The removal of the pantographs from the power car, meant they could be fitted with full length full height roofs.